 Preparing Yourself for Graduate School in Rhetoric and Composition

-Why Specialize? / Finding Doctoral Programs in Rhetoric and Composition / Top Ranked Programs / Top Journals / Recent Research / Careers for English Majors
+Why Specialize? / Finding Doctoral Programs in Rhetoric and Composition / Top Ranked Programs / Timeline for Preparing for Graduate School / Top Journals / Recent Research / Careers for English Majors

 What is Rhetoric and Composition?

 Rhetoric and Composition or Comp/Rhet (as the field is often called) focuses on the ways writers compose texts, the effects of written compositions, and the rhetorical strategies of a wide range of texts.
 In addition to the topic of teaching writing, some Comp/Rhet subjects include:

 - ancient rhetoric

 - the impact of digital media on communication

 While the USC Upstate English degree (like most bachelor's degree programs) does not offer specialization in rhet/comp, if you are considering graduate school after graduation, you might consider specilizing in this area of English studies.
 Students who earn an M.A. or Ph.D. in Rhetoric and Composition may